About us

 competence

-The maritime heritage of Lakshadweep is woven into its insular identity, with sea routes serving as lifelines for commerce, communication, and sustenance for centuries.
-Historically, traditional wooden sailing vessels known as “Odams” connected the islands to the mainland.
-Following Lakshadweep’s designation as a Union Territory in 1956, modern shipping infrastructure began to take shape, initially managed by the Shipping Corporation of India.
-In 2001, a transformative shift occurred when vessel operations were entrusted to LDCL, marking a new chapter in localized maritime governance.
-This transition positioned LDCL as the steward of shipping sector of UT of Lakshadweep, a role that remains central to the region’s economy, connectivity, and employment generation.
+The maritime heritage of Lakshadweep is deeply interwoven with its insular identity, and the sea has long been its lifeline for commerce, communication, and sustenance.
+For centuries, traditional wooden sailing vessels known as “Odams” linked the islands to the mainland, facilitating trade and cultural exchange.
+Following Lakshadweep’s designation as a Union Territory in 1956, the foundations of modern shipping infrastructure were laid, initially managed by the Shipping Corporation of India.
+A defining milestone came in 2001, when vessel operations were entrusted to LDCL, marking a transformative shift towards localized maritime governance.
+This transition positioned LDCL as the steward of the shipping sector of the U T of Lakshadweep, a role central to sustaining the islands’ economy, enhancing connectivity, and generating employment opportunities.

 Blue Waters White Sands